ATRAUMATIC EXTRACTIONS WITHOUT DRY SOCKET

 After the tooth extraction with forceps (the traumatic one), a blood clot forms in the site of removal to protect and heal.
 This clot is essential to the healing process and should stay in place.
 Sometimes the clot can be accidentally removed by the patient.
 In that case the patient might experience the painful complication known as dry socket.
 Dry socket can be painful and uncomfortable.
 Worst part is it prolongs the healing process.
 Best advice we can give to avoid the dry socket, besides following the general recommendations (click) is to have your extraction done at Archer Dental in Chicago by using atraumatic tooth extraction technique.

-Probably not.
+Definitely not!
 At Archer Dental we will make sure you have some kind of replacement tooth as soon as possible.
 In some cases we will place the dental implant immediately following the extraction.
 Additionally, we will make a temporary tooth (temporary crown) while the implant heals and fully integrates with your jawbone.
 We know how missing a tooth can affect quality of our patient’s life and make sure the entire process is minimally invasive and easy to cope with.

 If you are about to have an extraction and want to replace your teeth in the least traumatic way there is, why not ask Archer Dental in Chicago for more information about atraumatic tooth extractions and immediate dental implants in Chicago?
 A consultation at Archer Dental should be sufficient to discover if this technique will work for you.